-Figure 45 shows the distribution of scallop revenue for LA vessels with IFQ from fishing in the limited access fishery relative to revenue from fishing in the LAGC IFQ fishery from FY2009 to FY2018.
+Figure 45 ha the distribution of scallop revenue for LA vessels with IFQ from fishing in the limited access fishery relative to revenue from fishing in the LAGC IFQ fishery from FY2009 to FY2018.
 Scallop revenue from the limited access fishery makes up the vast majority of annual scallop revenue for LA vessels with IFQ.
-Median revenue from the LAGC IFQ fishery across FY2009 to FY2018 was about \$20,100 whereas median revenue from the limited access fishery was approximately \$1,131,000.
-On average, scallop revenue from the LAGC IFQ fishery ranged from about 5% to 10% of total scallop revenue annually (Table 44).
+Median revenue from the LAGC IFQ fishery across FY2009 to FY2018 was about \$20,100 whereas median revenue from the limited access fishery was about \$1,131,000.
+On average, scallop revenue from the LAGC IFQ fishery was 5-10% of total scallop revenue annually (Table 46).